swisscatplus/lab_doc.github.io/docs/Synthesis/Arksuite/index.md

 ## Advantages of ArkSuite compared to AutoSuite

 - **Data-centric architecture**
-  ArkSuite stores all experimental information in a structured, relational way.
-This ensures **traceability, reproducibility, and reusability** of data.
+  ArkSuite stores all experimental information in a structured way.
+This ensures **traceability and reproducibility** of data.

-- **Knowledge retention**
 Experiments are not only executed but also archived as reusable **digital records**.

 - **Advanced experiment design**
-  ArkSuite allows scientists to **configure, compare, and optimize experiments** more efficiently than the task-based logic of AutoSuite.
+  ArkSuite allows scientists to **configure, compare, and optimize experiments** faster and more efficiently than the task-based logic of AutoSuite.

 - **Integration with AI & predictive modeling**
-  Structured data from ArkSuite (**JSON files**) can be directly used in **machine learning models** to support decision-making.
+  Structured data from ArkSuite can be directly used in **machine learning models** to support decision-making.

 <!-- Image: ArkSuite vs AutoSuite comparison -->
 ![ArkSuite vs AutoSuite](./../../../assets/images/arksuite_vs_autosuite.png)